 Budapest Ferenc Liszt International Airport (BUD) is located 20 km from the city center.
 There are taxis available outside the airport, but the cheapest way to get to the city center is on the 200E bus.
 The bus takes only 25 minutes to reach the city center and costs only 350 Ft ($1.10).
 Trip.com offers some of the cheapest flights on the net!

 Unfortunately, Uber was banned in Hungary in 2016 due to a taxi strike.

 There are three international railway stations in Budapest and trains run frequently to the neighboring cities of Vienna and Bratislava.
 The Trainline is the easiest place to purchase train tickets online.

-One of the easiest and cheapest ways to get to Budapest is by bus.
+One of the easiest and cheapest ways to get here is by bus.
 The best place to search for departures and fares is through Flixbus.

 Getting Around Budapest

-Many of the best neighborhoods in Budapest are best explored on foot!
+Many of the best neighborhoods are best explored on foot!
 However, if you are in need of public transportation, the city offers plenty of easy and affordable options.

 The city also offers bus lines with over 200 routes.
 The express buses are marked by red number signs and serve the busiest routes in Budapest.
 Pest also offers trolley cars with 13 routes around the city.

 Weather in Budapest

 You’ll experience all four seasons in Budapest!
 The summers are warm and sunny and the winters cold and snowy.